- Travelers vs. Progressive: Which one is the cheapest?

 Travelers vs. Progressive: Which one is the cheapest?

-For full coverage with 100/300/100 liability limits and $500 deductibles for comprehensive and collision coverage, Travelers costs an average of $1,606.
-On the other hand, Progressive is more expensive, with an average cost of $1,998.
+For full coverage with 100/300/100 in liability coverage and $500 deductibles for comprehensive and collision insurance, Travelers costs an average of $1,606.
+Progressive costs more at an average of $1,998.

 Company | Average annual rate for full coverage | Average annual rate for state minimum coverage | Average annual premium for liability-only (50/100/50) car insurance |